isawnyu/pleiades-batching/README.md

 ### arglogger.py

+Defines a Decorator to log argument calls to functions.

 ### vocab_getter.py

-Script to scrape HTML version of a Pleiades vocab page and save as plain text.s
+Script to scrape HTML version of a Pleiades vocab page and save as plain text.

 ### vocabularies.py